lepremiere/heart-rate-variability-and-neuromuscular-performance/README.md

 -   Open [Only_Script_You_Need_To_Care_About.m](https://github.com/lepremiere/heart-rate-variability-and-neuromuscular-performance/blob/main/Only_Script_You_Need_To_Care_About.m)
 -   Execute the script
     - A GUI opens to select the input files (e.g., [data of the study](https://osf.io/mt7wg/))
-    - Files are imported by main function [`ImportData()`](https://github.com/lepremiere/heart-rate-variability-and-neuromuscular-performance/blob/main/Functions/ImportData.m)
+    - Files are imported by [`ImportData()`](https://github.com/lepremiere/heart-rate-variability-and-neuromuscular-performance/blob/main/Functions/ImportData.m)
     - The imported data is then processed by [`DataProcessing()`](https://github.com/lepremiere/heart-rate-variability-and-neuromuscular-performance/blob/main/Functions/DataProcessing.m)
     - The processesed data is then analyzed by [`DataAnalysis()`](https://github.com/lepremiere/heart-rate-variability-and-neuromuscular-performance/blob/main/Functions/DataAnalysis.m)
     - After selecting the output folder via GUI, the results are finally exported by [`Export()`](https://github.com/lepremiere/heart-rate-variability-and-neuromuscular-performance/blob/main/Functions/Export.m)

 **Settings**:

-The first section of [Only_Script_You_Need_To_Care_About.m](https://github.com/lepremiere/heart-rate-variability-and-neuromuscular-performance/blob/main/Only_Script_You_Need_To_Care_About.m) contains settings that can be changed to meet the needs of the investigation
+The first section of [Only_Script_You_Need_To_Care_About.m](https://github.com/lepremiere/heart-rate-variability-and-neuromuscular-performance/blob/main/Only_Script_You_Need_To_Care_About.m) contains settings that can be changed to meet the needs of the investigation.
 -   Study logic
     - `study_design` is an 1 x n string array.
 The input file labels are compared to this array to identify files of interest and to sort them following the study design.
     - `output_variables` is an cell array with 4 cell arrays in it.
 These cells hold character vectors with the variable names for every variable in every test.